atfdeenk/revobank-api/docs/project_duplication.md

 # Project Duplication Guide

-This document outlines the process of duplicating the RevoBank API project to a new location while maintaining all functionality, including the transaction system and account relationships.
+This document outlines the process of duplicating and deploying the RevoBank API project to a new location while maintaining all functionality, including the transaction system and account relationships.

 ## Prerequisites

-- Python 3.11
+- Python 3.11.11
 - uv package manager
+- Docker (for containerization)
 - rsync (for Unix-like systems)
+- GitHub account
+- Koyeb account (for deployment)
 - Source project: `revobank-api`
 - Target directory: `milestone-3-atfdeenk`